 Indicate how you want to receive the response:

-• Bullet points or table
+- Bullet points or table

-• Structure with titles and subtitles
+- Structure with headings and subheadings

-• Code with comments
+- Code with comments

-• Email format, blog article, LinkedIn post
+- Email format, blog post, LinkedIn post

 Step 5: Add constraints and examples